· 9 min read ·

 About the CAN bypass cable

-This secondary cable taps into a dedicated connector hidden behind the driver’s kick panel.
-It gives the AP direct, isolated access to the CAN bus during the initial ECU flash.
-You only need it when installing (or reinstalling) a tune, never for uninstall.
+This one taps into a connector hidden behind the driver’s kick panel.
+Gives the AP direct access to the CAN bus during the ECU flash.
+Only needed for install or reinstall.
+Never for uninstall.

 Accessing the bypass connector on the 4th Gen Tacoma: